anjaist/tarok/README.md

-new_order         | order, as updated based on players being able to choose again (their name is appended to the end) usernameX_chosen  | choice usernameX has already made usernameX_options | options usernameX can choose from
+new_order         | order, as updated based on players being able to choose again (their name is appended to the end) usernameX_chosen  | choice usernameX has already made usernameX_options | options usernameX can choose from last_choice       | string ('false' or 'true'); indicates if the current choice should be the last in the round

 ```
 KEY name => game_id:current_round